NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 1. Because this example only uses one virtual machine, the node we specify is simply called `machine`.
    This name is arbitrary and can be chosen freely.
-   As configuration you use the relevant parts of the default configuration, [that we used in a previous tutorial](<nixos-vms>):
+   As configuration you use the relevant parts of the default configuration, [which we used in a previous tutorial](<nixos-vms>):

    ```nix
    nodes.machine = { config, pkgs, ... }: {